TOEFL · 2026 Format

 Reading Format

-The Reading section runs approximately 30 minutes and uses multistage adaptive testing.
-It contains about 50 questions across three task types.
+The Reading section runs approximately 27–30 minutes and uses multistage adaptive testing.
+The April 2026 ETS blueprint specifies 50 total items across three task types (some used to calibrate future test material rather than counting toward your score).

 Complete the Words